Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-According to the 2D-SPS analysis, local M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies would have formed 5\% of their stellar mass present at $z \sim 1$ by $z=4.5$, 10\% of their mass by $z=3.7$, and 25\% by $z=2.7$.
-These redshifts correspond to ages of the Universe of 1.4, 1.7, and 2.5 Gyr, respectively.
+According to the 2D-SPS analysis of our main \mbox{$1<z<4$} sample, local M$_{\ast} > 10^{11}$\,M$_{\odot}$ galaxies would have formed 5\% of their stellar mass at $z \sim 1$ by $z=4.5$, 10\% of their mass by $z=3.7$, and 25\% by $z=2.7$.
+These redshifts correspond to ages of the Universe of 1.4, 1.7, and 2.5\,Gyr, respectively.
 This is equivalent to saying that 5\% of the stellar mass present in very massive local galaxies at $z \sim 1$ was already assembled when the Universe was only $\sim 10$\% of its current age, 10\% of the mass by 13\% of its age, and 25\% of the mass by 18\% of the cosmic time.

-The first stellar formation episodes for these galaxies are located at $z=16\pm1$ (calculated as the median redshift where the SFR starts to be larger than 0).
+The first star formation episodes for these galaxies are located at $z=16\pm1$ (calculated as the median redshift where the SFR starts to be larger than 0).
 Then it would rise up to $z\sim 3$.
 After that, it would remain approximately constant down to $z\sim2$, and a slightly decreasing trend would follow.
 This can be clearly seen in the ground-truth SFH derived from the simulated particles in the database and agrees with the median SFHs calculated in \citet{2020MNRAS.498..430I} for \mbox{$10^{10.75} <$ M$_{\ast} < 10^{11.25}$ M$_{\odot}$} galaxies at $z=0$ in the Illustris simulation (considering all the particles in galaxies).
-Nevertheless, we hardly reproduce the most recent part of the SFH from the 2D-SPS analysis, where the number of galaxies used for our averaged SFH also drops.
+Nevertheless, we hardly reproduce the most recent part of the SFH from the 2D-SPS analysis, where our method begins to fail.
 We note that our 2D-SED fitting method was calibrated in order to successfully reproduce the first instants of the stellar mass assembly in massive galaxies, i.e., $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, along with $t_{\text{mw}}$.
 Thus, even though we successfully determine these mass-fraction formation times for the typical SFH of massive galaxies, our method fails to reproduce this SFH at higher ages of the Universe.
 However, the recovery of the whole SFH of massive galaxies and, consequently, their typical SFH throughout the whole redshift range, is beyond the scope of this work.